 Next to a vinegar and baking soda volcano, a root beer float is God’s gift to chemistry experiments for kids.
 Not that we cared at all about the chemistry.
 Where does the foam come from?
 Little bubbles of carbonation sticking to the sides of the ice cream and attracting other bubbles until the bubbles get really big and float to the surface.
 (You can read all about it here.)
 And why does the ice cream float?
 Because it’s ice cream, churned with air and composed of a lot of fat, both which are lighter than water.

 Now if you really want to get all Martha on us you can make your own root beer from scratch, and serve it with homemade vanilla ice cream.
-Hank Shaw brought over some sassafras roots he foraged while on the East Coast and he cooked up the most amazingly delicious root beer with it.
+In many parts of the states sassafras grows wild, and you can easily make sassafras root beer from it.
 If you have access to sassafras, I highly recommend giving it a go!

 Do you have a favorite childhood memory about root beer floats?
 Please let us know about it in the comments.